natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ88A.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|ZPL94 (105 mm)}}

 The introduction of the Royal Ordnance 105 mm L7 cannon marked the transformation of PLAGF from Warsaw Pact armaments to Western ones.
 The ZPL94 mounted on the ZTZ88A has one of the longest barrels in the L7 family, giving it a higher muzzle velocity over its Western counterparts.
-In addition, the ZPL94 reloads more quickly than the [[ZTZ59D1]]'s Type 83 cannon by about 1 second.
-While it still doesn't reload quite as quickly as NATO tanks, the gap is significantly smaller.
+While ZTZ88A still doesn't reload quite as quickly as NATO tanks, the gap is significantly smaller.

 {| class="wikitable" style="text-align:center" width="100%"
 |-